Emergency advice

 1. Reassure the casualty.
 Do not move them unless they are in immediate danger.
 Call 999 or 112 for emergency help or ask someone else to call for you.

 2. Steady and support their head so that their head, neck, and spine are in a straight line to try and prevent further damage.
-To do this, kneel or lie behind their head, resting your elbows on the ground or on your knees to keep your arms steady.
+To do this, kneel or lie behind their head while resting your elbows or your knees on the ground to keep steady.
 Hold each side of their head, spreading your fingers so that you do not cover their ears as they need to be able to hear you.
 Support their head in this neutral position.

 4. Check the casualty’s breathing.
 Place your ear above their mouth, looking down their body.
 Look, listen, and feel for 10 seconds.